 Our Mission

-We aim to create opportunity for emerging talents to tell relevant visual stories coming from their context.
-We support these talents to create insight and understanding of social, political and cultural developments in the region, which also have resonance and impact in The Netherlands and, more broadly, the world.
+The VID Foundation for Photography empowers emerging photographers to speak out on relevant social issues and taboos affecting them; Their photography and visual stories create insight and understanding of social, political and cultural developments in the region, which also have resonance and impact on The Netherlands and, more broadly, the world.

 Listening to each other’s stories, and enabling dialogue across societies is vital for a healthy democracy and civil society in the region